GenericMappingTools/2020-unavco-course/INSTALL.md

 You'll need a [text editor](https://en.wikipedia.org/wiki/Text_editor) to write GMT scripts.
-Any editor is fine and may use your preferred one.
-If you don't have one, we recommend installing the "Stable" version of [Visual Studio Code](https://code.visualstudio.com/) on Linux, macOS, or Windows.
+Any editor is fine and you may use your preferred one.
+However, we will **strongly** recommend installing the "Stable" version of [Visual Studio Code](https://code.visualstudio.com/) on Linux, macOS, or Windows.
 Installers and instructions are available on their website.
+Some good reasons to use VSC:

+1. You can open a terminal window in VSC and run your scripts directly in it.
+2. You can install the [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension, which adds a button you click to run the active script in the terminal.
+3. You can add a [keyboard shortcut](https://stackoverflow.com/a/54439971) to run a highlighted script line in the terminal.
+4. For Windows users using WSL, you install the Windows version but you can access it from the WSL command line using "code *file*".